Sukhoi Su-57

 The Sukhoi Su-57 (Сухой Су-57; NATO reporting name: Felon) is a twin-engine stealth multirole fighter aircraft developed by Sukhoi.
 It is the product of the PAK FA (ПАК ФА, prospective aeronautical complex of front-line aviation) programme, which was initiated in 1999 as a more modern and affordable alternative to the MFI (Mikoyan Project 1.44/1.42).
 Sukhoi's internal designation for the aircraft is T-50.
 The Su-57 is the first aircraft in Russian military service designed with stealth technology and is intended to be the basis for a family of stealth combat aircraft.

 A multirole fighter capable of aerial combat as well as ground and maritime strike, the Su-57 incorporates stealth, supermaneuverability, supercruise, integrated avionics and large payload capacity.
 According to the US, it will be nuclear-capable via a forthcoming missile similar to the Kinzhal.
 The aircraft is expected to succeed the MiG-29 and Su-27 in the Russian military service and has also been marketed for export.
 The first prototype aircraft flew in 2010, but the program experienced a protracted development due to various structural and technical issues that emerged during trials, including the destruction of the first production aircraft in a crash before its delivery.

+In 2018, during the Russian intervention in the Syrian civil war, at least two Su-57 prototypes were first deployed and used in combat.
 After repeated delays, the first Su-57 entered service with the Russian Aerospace Forces (VKS) in December 2020.
-It has reportedly been sporadically used in the Russian full-scale invasion of Ukraine.
+It has reportedly been sporadically used in Ukraine since the 2022 Russian invasion of Ukraine.